-Here is where you can upload an image for your product.
+Here is where you can upload images for your product.
 Product image dimensions should be square (otherwise your image will be truncated), and not larger than 500 KB in file size (larger images will take longer to load for many of your backers).
 Add a primary image and you'll find the option to add additional images directly below.

 If you're not in the know, SKU is an acronym for "Stock-Keeping Unit," and you may or may not have these already.
 SKUs are a way to keep track of inventory via codes that you or your fulfillment center assign.
 If you don't have these, or even if you plan to have them in the future, don't worry.
 You can change these at any time before you begin your fulfillment exports.
 If you enter nothing, your SKU will be auto-generated based on the product name.
 SKUs will also apply to variations (more on that in a bit).